 Make Some Healthy Changes

 If you’re looking to make healthy lifestyle changes, but don’t know where to start, I’d love to help.
 Being a certified healthy lifestyle coach, my job is to teach and cheer ladies on in their health journeys.
 I’d love the opportunity to walk alongside you!
 If you want more details about the health coaching packages I offer visit my health coaching page.
-I also offer a free 15-minute phone consultation.
+I also offer a free 15-minute discovery call.
 I’d be honored to get to know you and where you’re at!

 It’s a rare occasion when I meet a woman who doesn’t love at least one of Jane Austen’s stories.
 Something draws us to her characters even if they are prideful, passionate, or obnoxious (what excellent boiled potatoes).
 When it comes to humor, I believe Jane Austen was far ahead of her time.
 While some people may think her stories are better left untouched, I’ll continue to be drawn to new spins on her stories (even if they don’t match up to the original).
 There is just something so comforting about characters and storylines that feel familiar.
 Here are just a few books that feel like Jane Austen in some way or another.